sosiristseng/sosiristseng.github.io/docs/software/onedrive.md

   - linux
 ---

-The linux OneDrive client https://github.com/abraunegg/onedriveseamlessly supports OneDrive Personal, OneDrive for Business, OneDrive for Office365, and SharePoint Libraries. **See also** the GUI for the OneDrive client: https://github.com/bpozdena/OneDriveGUI.
+The linux OneDrive client https://github.com/abraunegg/onedrive seamlessly supports OneDrive Personal, OneDrive for Business, OneDrive for Office365, and SharePoint Libraries. **See also** the GUI for the OneDrive client: https://github.com/bpozdena/OneDriveGUI.

 ## Setup